top of page

 (opposite the intersection with Diamond St, just east of Franklin Ave), Portland.

 This tour is limited to 12 participants, so sign up soon!
+This is a one-of-a-kind tour, and we think one you won't want to miss!

-Cost - $140
+Cost - $119

 But this time we’re leaving the van in the garage, and hitting the water!
-That’s right, we’re taking a cruise, and we’re returning to the private House Island in Porland Harbor twice in 2025.
+That’s right, we’re taking a cruise, and we’re returning to the private House Island in Porland Harbor!

-During last year’s wildly successful outing in which we became the first birding group ever on the island, we found oodles of Yellow-rumped Wabrlers, an uncommon Field Sparrow, and other migrants.
+During our previous outings in which we became the first birding groups ever on the island, we found oodles of Yellow-rumped Warblers, other migrants, and learned about the island’s ecology.
 But we were also captivated by Captain Pete, who guided us through the historic fort, sharing a wealth of historical knowledge and fascinating stories.
-The beer was pretty darn good too, as we sampled the history of Maine’s craft beer movement.

-Building on that success, we’re visiting the private House Island in Portland Harbor twice in 2025!
 Once again, we’ve been granted special permission to come ashore and scour the island here in the peak of fall migration.
 We’ll follow well-maintained trails through the island’s mosaic of open habitats, scrub, and young woods.
 These are great habitats to search for a variety of migrants, and perhaps even a rarity!

 As we motor back across the harbor, we’ll continue to familiarize ourselves with some of the common waterbirds, such as Common Eiders, Common Loons, and perhaps some lingering Ospreys and others from the summer, all while enjoying a local craft beverage produced in the city of Portland.
 While the exact plan is subject to change, we’ll be sure to come up with a plan to adequately celebrate our discoveries – or the one that got away!

-The beverages are included in the tour price, and Maine Brews Cruise will supply a light snack and water.
+Portland Explorer will supply a light snack and everyone is welcome to a free drink (alcoholic or non during the boat ride back).
 Bring binoculars.
 We also recommend bringing a lunch or additional snack if you so desire.
 Sturdy comfortable walking shoes are also recommended, as are a variety of layers as it can be quite chilly on the water by the end of October.

 Meeting Location